alext29/errors/README.md

 go get github.com/alext29/glog
 go get github.com/alext29/errors
 ```
-The glog package patches the original golang/glog to handle errors.Error type.
+The glog package patches the original golang/glog to work with errors package.

-Logging error captures the entire error stack correctly, including line numbers and timestamps.
-And prints the error stack on separate lines, providing information similar to a stack trace.

-## Examples
+## Error Handling

-The code exposes the following functions
+This package exposes the following methods to handle errors.

+Create a new error.
 ```go
 New(format string, args ...interface{}) error
 ```

-Creates a new error.
+Wrap adds the additional information to the error stack.
 ```go
 Wrap(e error, format string, args ...interface{}) error
 ```

-Wrap adds the additional information to the error stack.
+Cause returns the first error in error stack.
 ```go
 Cause(e error) error
 ```
-Cause returns the first error.
+Additional exposed methods are used by glog package to log error trace.

+## Error Logging

+Log errors using glog primitives Info(error), Warning(error), Error(error) or Fatal(error).
+This would log the relevant error stack along with line numbers and file names.

 ## Examples